ms-iot/content/en-US/win10/InternetConnectionSharing.md

 permalink: /en-US/win10/InternetConnectionSharing.htm
 lang: en-US
 ---
-## Enabling Internet Connection Sharing
+# Enabling Internet Connection Sharing

-Below are steps to enable Internet Connection Sharing (ICS) on latest Windows 10 IOT Core images.
+Below are steps to enable Internet Connection Sharing (ICS) on latest Windows 10 IoT Core images.
 Goal is to share Internet Connection between a Software Wi-Fi Access Point (SoftAP) and Ethernet adapter.
-Please note that this solution will be replaced in future releases of Windows 10 IOT Core.
+Please note that this solution will be replaced in future releases of Windows 10 IoT Core.

 ### Prerequisites

-1. Latest Windows 10 IOT Core TH2 image deployed on device.
+1. Latest Windows 10 IoT Core TH2 image deployed on device.
 2. Wi-Fi USB device capable of starting a SoftAP.
 Consult the [Hardware Compatibility List]({{site.baseurl}}/en-US/win10/SupportedInterfaces.htm#WiFi-Dongles){:target="_blank"} for supported Wi-Fi USB devices for your platform.
 3. Ethernet connection with Internet Access.

-### Setup
+## Setup

-#### Step 1: Gathering Network Information
+### Step 1: Gathering Network Information

 1. Boot up device with Wi-Fi dongle plugged in, Ethernet cable plugged in.
-2. Start SoftAP from the IOT Core device.
+2. Start SoftAP from the IoT Core device.

-	By default, Maker images start an IOT Onboarding application that will setup a SoftAP if Wi-Fi radio is capable and no WLAN profile has been added.
+	By default, Maker images start an IoT Onboarding application that will setup a SoftAP if Wi-Fi radio is capable and no WLAN profile has been added.
 To start SoftAP, UWP applications can use the [Windows.Devices.WiFiDirect.WiFiDirectAdvertisementPublisher API](https://msdn.microsoft.com/en-us/library/windows/apps/windows.devices.wifidirect.wifidirectadvertisementpublisher.aspx){:target="_blank"}.
-The source code for the IOT Onboarding application can be seen [here](https://github.com/ms-iot/samples/tree/develop/IotOnboarding){:target="_blank"}.
+The source code for the IoT Onboarding application can be seen [here](https://github.com/ms-iot/samples/tree/develop/IotOnboarding){:target="_blank"}.

 	> Record the SSID of the SoftAP network.
-You will need it later to connect to your IOT Core device via Wi-Fi.
+You will need it later to connect to your IoT Core device via Wi-Fi.

-	For IOT Onboarding application the SSID will start with “AJ\_SoftAPSsid\_” and can be changed in application's configuration [file](https://github.com/ms-iot/samples/blob/develop/IotOnboarding/IoTOnboardingTask/Config.xml){:target="_blank"}.
+	For IoT Onboarding application the SSID will start with "AJ\_SoftAPSsid\_" and can be changed in application's configuration [file](https://github.com/ms-iot/samples/blob/develop/IotOnboarding/IoTOnboardingTask/Config.xml){:target="_blank"}.

-3. Remotely connect to the IOT device [using ssh]({{site.baseurl}}/en-US/win10/samples/SSH.htm){:target="_blank"}
+3. Remotely connect to the IoT device [using ssh]({{site.baseurl}}/en-US/win10/samples/SSH.htm){:target="_blank"}.
 4. Collect information about device networks by finding network device indexes and descriptions.
 This is needed to declare which networks to bridge.

 	On device, run **route print** and collect the following data:

 	> Record PUBLIC Interface network index for the Ethernet.

 	> Record PRIVATE Interface network index for the SoftAP (e.g. “Microsoft Wi-Fi Direct Virtual Adapter #2”).

 	For example, the SoftAP is exposed through interface index 5, adapter description “Microsoft Wi-Fi Direct Virtual Adapter #2”.